 Lucky for us, we ALWAYS have a lot of chili peppers around.
 Um, yeah.
 OBVI.
 But truly, there is something special about the combination of jalapeno peppers and cranberries.

-- Jalapeno Jelly
+- Jalapeno Peppers.
+Chopped.

 Toss away the solids and add the liquid back into the pot.